AmehFelix/602nextApp/README.md

 Utilizing GitFlow Branching convention

-Utilizing Vercel to check if a branch builds successfully before merge
+Utilizing GitHub actions to build, test, and deploy to vercel on every push to master branch